Platinum Cured vs. Peroxide Cured Silicone

 The pros of platinum-cured silicone include the following;

-• Superior biocompatibility: platinum-cured silicone is hypoallergenic, making it suitable for several medical and pharmaceutical applications.
+• Superior biocompatibility: platinum-cured silicone is hypoallergenic, making it suitable for several pharmaceutical and medical-grade applications.
 This type of silicone is also used to manufacture products that come in contact with the skin.

 • Unmatched purity: platinum-cured silicone is considered the cleaner of the two types of silicone.
 Because of its non-yellowing characteristic, this type of silicone is often used in food-grade, pharmaceutical, and automotive applications.